Moqian1122/aedbel/README.md

 Heroku:

 Why Heroku?
-- It’s free for hobby apps, which is great to get started and for demos;
+- Free for hobby apps, great to get started and for demos;
-- It’s got clear, concise documentation;
+- Clear, concise documentation;
-- It natively supports Python web apps.
+- Natively supports Python web apps.

 About Heroku Command Line Interface (CLI):
 The Heroku CLI is an essential part of using Heroku.
 With it, you can create and manage Heroku apps directly from the terminal.